Paul Birch (actor): Television

 In the late 1950s, Birch starred with William Campbell in the syndicated Canadian series Cannonball (1958), a half-hour drama/adventure show about truck drivers.
 He was also a regular in The Court of Last Resort on NBC (1957-58).

 Birch appeared in “Torn Flag”, a 1958 episode of the western series The Restless Gun.
 In the mid-1950s, he appeared as the first widely publicized "Cowboy" Marlboro Man in magazine and TV ads.

 In 1959, he was cast as Sergeant Major Carmody, with Doug McClure as Corporal Jenkins, in the episode "The Face of Courage" of the NBC western series, Riverboat, starring Darren McGavin and Burt Reynolds.
 In the storyline, amid the threat of Sioux attack, Carmody commandeers the vessel, the Enterprise, while it is delivering military cargo to an Army outpost on the Missouri River.
 Joanna Moore appears in the episode as Kitty McGuire.

 Birch also appeared as President Ulysses S. Grant in the 1960 episode "Mr. Simpson" of ABC's Black Saddle western series starring Peter Breck.
 He portrayed President Grant in two episodes of The Adventures of Rin Tin Tin.
 Birch also had a recurring role as Captain Carpenter, the boss of Lt.
 Phillip Gerard (Barry Morse) in the first two seasons of ABC's adventure/drama series The Fugitive.

 Paul Birch reprised his portrayal of U.S.Grant in "Wagon Train" S4 E9 "The Colter Craven Story" (1960).
 He appeared as Sgt.
-Bart Huntington in a 1961 episode of "Wagon Train", “Path of the Serpent”.
+Bart Huntington in a 1961 episode of "Wagon Train", “Path of the Serpent”, and in 1959 he appeared in S3 E14 "The Lita Foladaire Story" as Mr. Clayton.